Security Data Works

 5. Then the DSPM, DLP, or AI Security platform on top, with the underlying data platform able to support the latency and discovery patterns the platform actually requires.

-The infrastructure investment pays dividends across more than one use case.
-The same data platform that lets DSPM hit its sub-100ms claims also supports threat hunting, detection engineering, and compliance retention cleanly.
-The "boring" infrastructure investment is what makes the "exciting" policy investment work.
+The infrastructure investment pays dividends across more than one use case, because the same data platform that lets DSPM hit its sub-100ms claims also supports threat hunting, detection engineering, and compliance retention cleanly, so the "boring" infrastructure spend is what carries the "exciting" policy spend in the first place.

 Two questions to ask DSPM and DLP vendors during evaluation, before signing anything: what specific streaming and schema-normalization assumptions do your performance claims depend on, and how do those map against my current infrastructure?
 Vendors who can answer this concretely are the ones whose deployments survive the first six months in production.
 Vendors who deflect are deferring the conversation to the post-purchase implementation review where the gap can no longer be papered over.